altayturan/altayturan/README.md

 <br>

-My software adventure started when I graduated from highschool.
-First software language I learned was Python.
-After small projects I joined to the UAV Team named Ulucopter and developed an UAV.
+My programming adventure started when I graduated from high school. <br><br>
+        I researched some programming languages and decided to learn Python.
+        I programmed some small projects and learned the basics of programming and Python. <br><br>
+        Then I started to university. <br>
+        There were lots of student societies at Uludag University and they were working on amazing projects.
+        There were lots of options but I was looking for some programming projects.<br>
+        Then I found "ULUCOPTER".
+        They were working on UAV (Unmanned Aerial Vehicle) and they were looking for a programmer.
+        After a little interview, they accepted me to the team.
+        While working on UAV, I improved my Python skills. <br><br>
+        Then I started to wonder about other fields of programming. <br>
+        I built some websites, mobile apps and finally met with Game Development. <br>
+        I found a game jam and gathered a team which has 3 members.
+        None of us knew Unity and C# but we had 6 days to learn.
+        Unfortunately, we couldn't finish the game but we learned a lot.
-While working on UAV I wondered about other software fields like Mobile and Web programming.
-After these I met with Game Development.
-I started to develop games with friends and I loved it.
+        Then I started to develop games and loved it.
         Right now I'm fully focused on this field.
-For that matter I founded Uludağ University Digital Game Design Student Society with my friends.
+        For that matter, I founded Uludağ University Digital Game Design Student Society with my friends.

 <br>